square/wire/wire-library/docs/wire_compiler.md

 ### Custom Handlers

-Wire has an unstable API to generate code or other artifacts from a proto schema.
+With a custom schema handler, you can handle a proto schema in any way you want, including code generation or other side effects such as validation, logging, etc.

-You'll need to implement the [CustomHandlerBeta] interface.
-See our [MarkdownHandler] for a sample implementation.
-Note that this interface is subject to change.
+You'll need to first implement the [SchemaHandler] interface, and then the [SchemaHandler.Factory] interface which is to return an instance of the former.
+See our [recipes][SchemaHandlerRecipes] for different use cases' implementations.

 Build that into an `jar` artifact and add that as a buildscript dependency to your Gradle project.